AirshipWeb/airship-website/site/blog/airship-update-march-2020.md

 <br>

-To do this, we are moving the purpose-built services for lifecycle management developed in Airship 1.0 into native objects living in Kubernetes, and building a new intelligent client [*airshipctl*](https://opendev.org/airship/airshipctl) and a new UI [*airshipui*](https://opendev.org/airship/airshipui) to interact with those objects.
+To do this, we are moving the purpose-built service logic for lifecycle management developed in Airship 1.0 into native objects living in Kubernetes, building a new intelligent client [*airshipctl*](https://opendev.org/airship/airshipctl), and a new UI [*airshipui*](https://opendev.org/airship/airshipui) to interact with those objects.
 This evolved control plane will reduce the impact of upgrades, improve the operator experience and align with the overall CNCF direction.